 “I developed an independent spirit at an early age” Dove said.
 “I believe it is the result of taking my father’s words to heart.
 It’s a tough life out there girl, you have to learn how to take care of yourself.”
 Graduating early, at age 16, from Calvert High School, she left home, got a job, bought her own car and eventually her own home in North Beach, where she still lives today.

 After years of performing in local bands, Dove took the plunge, resigning from a comfortable and secure federal government job, to become a solo performer.
 Within a year, Dove completed her degree in communications from the University of Maryland and released her first CD “Chesapeake” on her own Island Girl Records label.

 “As a solo artist there are so many hats to wear.”
 Dove said, she wears hats of songwriter, singer, guitarist, manager and agent.
 “That means I do it all,” Dove said.
 Incredibly diverse, she sings in the genres of country, R&B, rock and spirituals.
 With a deep, rich voice Dove sings from her heart at every performance.

 As a certified aerobic instructor, Dove is very serious about her health.
 Starting each day with an hour’s workout or a five-mile run.
 Dove is a firm believer in physical fitness.

 Dove is also very serious about cleaning up the bay.
 Each June, she participates in the annual Bernie Fowler “Wade In,” as part of her contribution to help restore the bay.
-One of Dove’s songs is also on the compilation CD “Songs of the Chesapeake Bay,” which she helps market to raise money for the Chesapeake Bay Foundation.
+One of Dove’s songs is also on the compilation CD “Songs of the Chesapeake Bay,” which helps raise money for the Chesapeake Bay Foundation.